 The wastewater data set of 890 tests showed high concordance between results obtained by both the TST and the NOEC statistical approaches.
 The overall results of the TST Test Drive are similar comparing the two approaches, with the TST approach determining that 85.1 percent of all the tests reviewed were non-toxic, and the NOEC approach determining that 84.6 percent of all the tests reviewed were non-toxic.
 The results were further analyzed for just those tests with a mean effect at the IWC below the RMD, as depicted in Figure 5-1, and just those tests with a mean effect at the IWC that were equal to or above the RMD, as depicted in Figure 5-2 below.

 For tests that had a mean effect at the IWC below the RMD of 25 percent for chronic methods and 20 percent for acute methods (Figure 5-1), the two approaches had similar results, agreeing that 91.8 percent of those tests should be declared non-toxic.
 The TST approach showed fewer (3.7 percent) of those tests to be toxic compared to the NOEC approach (5.5 percent).
 Tests declared toxic using the TST approach had a significantly larger effect and higher within-test coefficient of variation in both the control and the test sample than those tests declared toxic using the NOEC approach.
 Thus, the TST approach is more likely to declare tests as toxic if the effect size is large and/or within-test variability is large (Diamond et al. 2013).
 These results were consistent with other previous observations.
 For the TST approach, a relatively high within-test variability resulted in the inability to reject the null hypothesis that the effluent is toxic.
 Thus, the TST approach provides an incentive for dischargers to provide high quality test data with low within-test variability.
 The direct benefit and incentive of using good laboratory practices to minimize within-test variability and improve laboratory performance when using the TST approach is that those tests with low within-test variability and a median effect below the RMD are generally declared non-toxic.
-One way to reduce the within-test variability is to add additional replicates at the IWC.
-Data from the study suggest that, in many cases, adding a few more additional replicates substantially improves test power, allowing a more confident decision about whether the null hypothesis should be rejected (Diamond et al. 2013).
+One way to increase the statistical power of the test is to add additional replicates at the control and the IWC.
+Data from the study suggest that, in many cases, adding additional replicates substantially improves test power, allowing a more confident decision about whether the null hypothesis should be rejected (Diamond et al. 2013).
 The TST Test Drive concluded that for most of the tests with a mean effect at the IWC below the RMD, that were declared toxic using the TST approach, the addition of a minimal number of replicates to the tests would have resulted in these tests being declared non-toxic.

 The TST Test Drive further analyzed those tests that had a mean effect of 10 percent or less.
 The TST approach declared just 0.1 percent of those tests as toxic, while the NOEC approach declared 2.8 of those tests as toxic.
 These results highlight one of the problems with the use of the standard hypothesis approach in toxicity compliance assessment.
-As test power increases, a smaller difference in organism response between the sample and the control will be considered statistically significant.
+As test power increases, a smaller difference in organisms’ response between the sample and the control will be considered statistically significant.
 Thus, using a traditional hypothesis approach, as the test power increases there is a greater chance of declaring a sample toxic when the biological difference is in fact insignificant (Diamond et al. 2013).